SAP-archive/cloud-concur-travel-ext/README.md

 ##What is it?

-This is a sample showing how you can connect to the Concur API and get your travel itineraries.
+This is a sample showing how you can connect to the Concur API and get the travel itineraries for the people in your company.

 ## How to run it?